whitbrunn/HasRLRobot/README.md

 - PPO loss-based agent upgrade*[2] on GPU
 - An Intuitive Tensorboard-based training process demonstration

+The framework of CassieGymRL: PPO is All You Need is shown below:
 ![The overall framework of our method.](./readme-images/framework.svg)